kabenari/log_insights/README.md

 ## ✅ To-Do List (Next Steps)

 ### Phase 1: Robustness (Immediate)
-- [ ] **Fix Datadog Payload:** Ensure the custom payload JSON is "safe" from newlines/quotes to prevent 400 errors.
 - [ ] **Real AI Connection:** Switch Worker from "Mock Analysis" to real OpenAI API calls.
-- [ ] **Live TUI:** Add polling to the CLI so new alerts appear without restarting the app.

 ### Phase 2: Agentic Expansion
 - [ ] **gRPC Server:** Add a gRPC handler to the Ingestor for high-performance internal logging.